|Bones Swiss Skate Bearings 608 16 Pack||

-- High speed precision molded plastic bearing retainer – instead of the standard stamped metal ball retainer
+- High speed precision molded plastic retainer instead of standard stamped metal ball retainer

-- Single rubber shield for easier access to balls and reduces weight
+- Single rubber shield for easy access to balls and to reduce weight

-- Specially formulated Speed Cream™ for superior lubrication – resists the dirt found in the skate environment (to the extent possible)
+- Specially formulated Speed Cream™ for superior lubrication and dirt resistance

 Comments: These bearings are the real deal.
 I bought two pairs with my new skates and gave one set away as a gift.
 They are ridiculously quick and super responsive.
 I noticed with the top of the line hi lo's that came with the skates could not bite in without flexing on stops.
 I ended up destroying those in 3 weeks of having the skates because four outer hubs on the bearings warped.
 Well with these new bearings in I have played about 20+ games.
 I do take them out and clean them about every 10 games because we play on a outdoor covered sport court and a indoor sport court that volley ball girls trash.
 But these bearings continue to roll fast and smooth far past when I decided to clean them just to ensure the best roll and upkeep.